 Remember “dangling participles” from back in grade-school English class?
 Probably not, but chances are you create them every day.
-They’re a major grammatical error, and once you know how to spot them, you’ll find these little nasties everywhere… probably even in your own content.
+They’re a major grammatical error, and once you know how to spot them, you’ll find these little nasties everywhere… probably even in your own writing.

-Rather than subjecting you to a boring definition, here’s a practical example of a dangling participle (also sometimes called a dangling modifier).
+Rather than subject you to a boring definition, here’s a practical example of a dangling participle (also sometimes called a dangling modifier).

 Did you catch the error?
 The example is right there, two sentences back.
 Look closely.

 Literally, the error sentence says that “here” (not I, the article writer) has decided to give you an example of a dangling participle.
 But “here” is not a person, so how can “here” make a decision like that?

-To be correct, the sentence should read: Rather than subjecting you to a boring definition, I’ll give you a practical example of a dangling participle.
+To be correct, the sentence should read: Rather than subject you to a boring definition, I’ll give you a practical example of a dangling participle.